[WAttention X FIELDS Research Institute]

 Both Kaneda and Okada started off as fans of shonen manga (young boys’ comics), that are usually either sports or action-based, compared to shojo manga (young girls’ comics) which broadly speaking focuses on saccharine sweet, pre-teen heroines.

-At the age of 9, Okada accidentally bought a fan fiction version of a manga series she was following, “Saint Seiya”, and her eyes were opened wide to the world of BL where the male protagonist’s obsession with defeating his opponent crosses the lines from hate to love…
+At the age of 9, Okada accidentally bought a fan fiction version of a manga series she was following, “Saint Seiya”.
+From that point, she fell into the world of BL.
+A world where the male protagonist’s obsession with defeating his opponent crosses the lines from hate to love…

 “If you think about it, the strong feelings that the hero has towards his nemesis – constantly thinking of what he is doing and how to bend him to submission – is quite similar to the emotions of love,” said Okada.